 "My buddy I went to Mexico with was born in the midwest the same year I was.
 A few years after he was born, around the start of World War II, his family moved to California, more specifically, Redondo Beach, the same town I lived in.
 The two of us started elementary school together but never really knew each other.
-Fifteen years later, after I moved back having lived with a number of foster couples during the intervening years, the two of us graduated from Redondo Union High School at the same time.
+Ninr years later or so, after I moved back having lived with a number of foster couples during the intervening years, the two of us graduated from Redondo Union High School at the same time.
 Around our junior year, but more so during our senior year, we discovered we had a lot in common, especially jazz, and started hanging out together --- enough so that a few years after high school and with both of us sort of just languishing, we headed off to Mexico together for the whole of the summer of 1960."

 CARLOS CASTANEDA: The Nogales Bus Station Meeting

 Around the same time my high school days were getting numbered, that is, on a count down to being just about over, but well before my buddy and I decided to go on our 1960 road trip to Mexico together as attested to in the above quote, the two of us began laying down the roots of our friendship.
-As a precursor to that Mexico trip, one day we borrowed his father's pick-up truck that had a camper on the back called a Telescopic Tuck-Away.
-What a Tuck-Away was, was a fully equipped camper with a stove, sink, table, lights, bunks, and fridge.
+As a precursor to that Mexico trip, one day we borrowed his father's pick-up truck that had a camper on the back called a Telescopic Tuk-A-Way.
+What a Tuk-A-Way was, was a fully equipped camper with a stove, sink, table, lights, bunks, and fridge.
 It was built in such a way that the height could be adjusted up or down by using a crank.
 When driving the top could be kept in the lower position, the same height at the truck cab.
 When parked the camper could be cranked up creating all kinds of comfortable interior living space and head room.

 (please click image)